smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 ===============================================================================

 I didn't know the conventions when I started coding.
-Instead I had a problem I wanted to solve.
+Instead I had a problem I wanted to solve and ignored everything else.
 The problem I was trying to solve, creating high level tests, is a common problem.
-The specifications you create from SpecFlow are fantastic and have changed how I work with our testers.
+Every team wants to do more testing and be more effective at doing it.
+Aside from this initial code review the tests we wrote were great and we want to keep doing it.

-After I understood where I had went wrong by not following the conventions I realized I would not be alone.
-Since the tests were so compelling I would hope more teams would try to use the tools and see if they address their needs.
+After I understood where I had went wrong, not following the conventions, I realized I would not be alone.
+Since the tests were so compelling I would hope more teams would try using the same tools.
 However, if others went through the experience I did they might be completely turned off and never want to do it again.
-This was the case for one of the developers on our team who watched as the review unfolded.
+This was the case for another developer on our team who participated in my first review.

-To prevent the new set of people from having the same experience I decided I would work with the maintainers to help improve the on boarding experience.
+To prevent the next set of people from having the same experience, I decided I would work with the maintainers to help improve the learning experience.
-The discussions centered around baking the conventions into the framework, minimizing the number of conventions and making the simple conventions automatic.
+The discussions centered around baking the conventions into the framework, automating some of the conventions and minimizing/simplifying the conventions.

 **Baked consistency into the design.** There were a number of standard practices done by developers which could be built right into the testing frameworks.